-Be sure to self-assess using the following criteria.
-Submit the self-assessment with your final draft of your philosophy paper (at least one "beefy" paragraph).
+Append a self-assessment of at least one "beefy" paragraph to your paper.
 These are the criteria that will be used to evaluate your philosophy paper.

 Exemplary papers have the following characteristics:

 - Ideas: The paper is clear and focused.
 It holds the reader's attention.
 Relevant information and details enrich the central theme.
 Ideas are supported by research, practical knowledge and experience.
 Conclusions show insight. - Organization: The organizational structure enhances and showcases the central idea or theme of the paper.
 An inviting introduction draws the reader in; a satisfying conclusion leaves the reader with a sense of closure and resolution.
 Sequencing is logical and effective.
 Thoughtful transitions tie parts together.
 The paper flows so smoothly, the reader hardly thinks about it. - Connections: The paper includes multiple references to EDUC 350 class experiences (specific text selections, class discussions, fieldwork observations, assignments, current events, etc.). - Voice: The writer of this paper speaks directly to the reader in a manner that is individual, compelling, engaging, and has personality. - Sentence Fluency: The writing has an easy flow.
 Sentences enhance the meaning.
 Sentences vary in length and structure.
 The piece has purposeful and varied sentence beginnings. - Conventions: The writer demonstrates a good grasp of standard writing conventions.
 Spelling is generally correct.
 Punctuation is accurate.
 Grammar and usage are correct.
 Paragraphing tends to be sound.
 The piece needs very little additional editing.